kazurayam/FindingBrokenLinksWithKatalonStudio/README.md

 ## Conclusion

-It is a too tiring, too boring task to check broken links in web pages manually.
-Here I proposed a solution for this years-old IT slavery labor.
+It is too tiring, too boring to check web pages for broken links if you do it manually.
+Here I proposed a solution for this years-old IT labor.
+Make your testing automated!